Eugene F. Provenzo: Career

 Provenzo's academic interests include the role of the teacher in American society, and the influence of computers and video games on children.
 His work has been reviewed in American and British media, including ABC World News Tonight, The Economist, and The New York Times.
 He has been involved in the analysis and archiving of works by W. E. B. Du Bois and, with Edmund Abaka, edited W.E.B.
 Du Bois on Africa, Left Coast Press, 2012.
+With H. Warren Button he coauthored History of Education and Culture in America (2nd edition, Prentice Hall, 1989).